Palencia Mountains · Northern Spain

 Route times and distances are for general guidance only.
 Please check current trail conditions, weather and local information before setting off.

-• Cervera de Pisuerga A medieval town with an arcaded square, a Gothic church and authentic local atmosphere.
+• Cervera de Pisuerga A historic mountain town with a Gothic church, an arcaded square and a strong sense of local life.
+Around 15 minutes away.

-This is just a starting point.
-Once you book, we are happy to recommend more routes, places to visit and local plans depending on the season and the kind of stay you have in mind.
+This is only a starting point.
+Once you book, we will be happy to recommend more walks, places to visit and local plans depending on the time of year and the kind of stay you are looking for.

 Through the year